-How to take on an employee in your business:
+How to take on a member of staff in your business:

-Figuring out how to take on an employee can be daunting.
+Figuring out how to take on your first member of staff can be daunting.
 It feels like a huge step, sharing your business expertise and trusting in the new person to help you take your business forward.
 Managed correctly it should be a positive business decision enabling you to grow your business in a number of ways.

 Following some straightforward procedures should get you on the right track with your first recruitment: